matthewrobertson/matthewrobertson.github.com/source/_posts/2013-02-15-introducing-ress.markdown

 ## A Better Solution

 Responsive design and server-side approaches each have their own strengths and weaknesses.
-I have developed an approach that attempts to combine the strengths of both and packaged it as a [gem called RESS](https://github.com/matthewrobertson/ress).
+While working on this problem at [Medeo](https://www.medeo.ca/), I developed an approach that attempts to combine the strengths of both and packaged it as a [gem called RESS](https://github.com/matthewrobertson/ress).
 This gem provides three major features that you can use to optimize your application for different platforms.

 ### 1. Annotating mobile versions of your app: